rumca-js/Django-link-archive/README.md

  - RSS client
  - data analysis - analyze link rot, how many a page is cited by other sources, analyze link domains
  - simple search engine

+## Problems with other RSS readers, or apps

+ - License: some clients are not open source, or not entirely open source (for example Reddit).
+Some programs are not programs from users perspective, but a service: Feedly, Pockets, Readwise Reader.
+They require account.
+Their Terms and service can change
+ - Interface: Most of the RSS programs are GUI: Thunderbird, Feeder.
+I wanted a web page, an app that can be accessed from anywhere
+ - missing search ability (NextCloud "News" application, Thunderbird, Feeder Android app, Newsboat Linux app)
+ - missing tag support (Thunderbird, Android Feeder app)
+ - some programs do not provide link rating
+ - Import / Export: most programs do not provide easy way to do that (I want JSON files!)
+ - Scale: Some projects are BIG.
+This project focuses on providing "single user" experience.
+I do not want many dependencies here
+ - Goal: Reddit, Lemmy aim is to provide social media experience, this project aims to grant the ability to create database of links

 <div align="center">
   <img alt="Django Logo" src="images/old-wild-west.jpg" width="500px">